 The School Board developed its Vision, Mission and “Ends” with significant input from parents, students, staff, and community members as well as education and business experts.
 However, they are subject to revision and updates as Board members continually link with constituents and evaluate the changing world.

-- Developing self-awareness, emotional/social intelligence, responsible decision-making and citizenship.
+- Develop self-awareness, emotional/social intelligence, responsible decision-making and citizenship.

-- Encouraging and enabling students to be academic entrepreneurs and risk-takers who can choose to pursue academic passions and interests beyond traditional curriculum and beyond the traditional classroom environment.
+- Encourage and enable students to be academic entrepreneurs and risk-takers who can choose to pursue academic passions and interests beyond traditional curriculum and beyond the traditional classroom environment.

-- Including 21st Century Thinking and Process Skills such as critical thinking, cross-discipline thinking, creativity, innovation, collaboration, communication, problem solving, and information and technology literacy in curriculum design.
+- Develop 21st Century Thinking and Process Skills such as critical thinking, cross-discipline thinking, creativity, innovation, collaboration, communication, problem solving, and information and technology literacy in curriculum design.

-- Developing Global Awareness, with a focus on understanding real-world problems, issues, concerns, commonality, differences and interdependence.
+- Cultivate Global Awareness, with a focus on understanding real-world problems, issues, concerns, commonality, differences and interdependence.